awsdocs/amazon-chime-administration-guide/doc_source/okta_sso.md

    1. Under **Directory groups**, choose **Add new groups**\.

-   1. Type the name of a directory group to add to Amazon Chime\.
+   1. Enter the name of a directory group to add to Amazon Chime\.
 The name must be an exact match of one of the **Push Groups** configured previously in step 3\-f\.

    1. Choose whether users in this group should receive **Basic** or **Pro** capabilities, and choose **Save**\.
 Repeat this process to configure additional groups\.
 **Note**